October 23, 2019

 Eigenes Beispiel zur Sketchnote-Methode

-This is what your Sketchnotes could look like.
+This is what your Sketchnotes might look like.

-Remember the principle: “Ideas, not Art!” – because Sketchnotes do not have to be beautiful, they merely serve as a simple summary of various content or results!
+Remember the principle: “Ideas, not Art!” – because Sketchnotes don’t have to be beautiful; they serve only as a simple summary of various contents or results!

 rocketpack_karte_38

-Sketchnotes as a creative tool: This is one of the 40 methods from the blink.it rocket pack!
-All methods are particularly designed for blended learning – meaning for application in digital training combined with face-to-face events.
+Sketchnotes as a Creative Tool: This is one of the 40 methods from the blink.it rocket pack!
+All methods are especially designed for blended learning – that is, for application in digital training and in combination with face-to-face events.

-On 40 cards, you will learn in the rocket pack how to make your training measures even more effective!
+On 40 cards in the rocket pack, you’ll learn how you can make your training measures even more effective!

 On the left, you can see how our rocket pack playing cards are structured.
-Interested in more?
-Then learn more about the rocket pack now or get your own copy directly!
+Want to know more?
+Then find out more about the rocket pack now or get your own copy directly!

-PS: As a new customer, you receive a rocket pack for free! 😉
+P.S.: As a new customer, you will receive a rocket pack for free! 😉

 Do you want to offer e-learning as a company or academy?
 Download our guide "Successfully Rolling Out E-Learnings with blink.it" for free.